-When you are buying a house your Conveyancing Solicitor may say that it is necessary to carry out a mining search.
-The purpose of this search is to find out if there is any likelihood of mining activity having been carried on beneath the property you are looking at, or in the nearby area.
+When you are buying a house, your conveyancing solicitor may say it is necessary to carry out a mining search.
+The purpose of this search is to find out if there is any likelihood of mining activity having been carried on beneath the property you are looking at or in the nearby area.

-There are also environmental issues associated with old mine-workings – for example spoil may have been dumped over a wide area which can contain dangerous naturally-occurring elements such as arsenic.
-Water flowing through an old mine may become contaminated and cause soil contamination in surrounding land, while explosive gases can still build up in abandoned coal-mines.
+There are also environmental issues associated with old mine workings – for example, spoil may have been dumped over a wide area that can contain dangerous naturally occurring elements such as arsenic.
+Water flowing through an old mine may become contaminated and cause soil contamination in surrounding land, while explosive gases can still build up in abandoned coal mines.

-Consequently your Conveyancing Solicitor will recommend that buyers have a mining search carried out if a property is in an affected area.
+Consequently, your conveyancing solicitor will recommend buyers have a mining search carried out if a property is in an affected area.
 Mortgage lenders will insist on such a search when a mortgage is being obtained, and the Law Society advises it even when no mortgage is required.

 For your property purchase: free fixed fee conveyancing quote.